Giraut/freecad_streamdeck_addon/README.md

   Either the addon has control of the Stream Deck device or the other application does, but not both at the same time.

-- Tested with FreeCAD 0.22 on Linux and Windows, with a Stream Deck Mk2 and a Stream Deck XL.
+- Tested with FreeCAD 0.22 on Linux and Windows, with a Stream Deck Mk2, Stream Deck XL and Stream Deck +.
 It may or may not work with other models.

 - This software is still under development.
 Please bear with me as I make it nicer 🙂